JayEmVey/tiny-project-gantt-chart/README.md

 ### Option C: GitHub Pages (via Actions)

 1) Ensure your repository is on GitHub
+2) Ensure Vite base matches your repo name (already set to `/tiny-project-gantt-chart/` in `vite.config.ts`; change it if your repo name differs)
-2) Add a GitHub Actions workflow that builds and publishes `dist/` to `gh-pages`
+3) Add the GitHub Actions workflow below at `.github/workflows/deploy.yml`
+4) Commit and push to `main` — the workflow will build and publish your `dist/` to the GitHub Pages environment
+5) In GitHub → Settings → Pages, set "Build and deployment" to "GitHub Actions" (if not already)

+Note: The workflow below uses the newer "Pages environment" deployment (no `gh-pages` branch is created).
+If you specifically want to publish to a `gh-pages` branch, see the alternative snippet further below.

-Example workflow (optional) placed at `.github/workflows/deploy.yml`:
+Example workflow (place at `.github/workflows/deploy.yml`):

 ```yaml
 name: Deploy to GitHub Pages